pungi-org/pungi/plugins/python-build/README.md

 # python-build

-python-build is a [pyenv](https://github.com/pyenv/pyenv) plugin that provides a `pyenv install` command to compile and install different versions of Python on UNIX-like systems.
+python-build is a [pungi](https://github.com/pyenv/pyenv) plugin that provides a `pungi install` command to compile and install different versions of Python on UNIX-like systems.

-You can also use python-build without pyenv in environments where you need precise control over Python version installation.
+You can also use python-build without pungi in environments where you need precise control over Python version installation.

 See the [list of releases](https://github.com/pyenv/pyenv/releases)